System 80 (and TRS-80 Model 1) Emulators

 Relive the Thrill - Download an emulator!

 The System 80 was a clone of the TRS-80 Model 1 so TRS-80 emulators can be used to experience the machine.
 A comprehensive list of emulators can be found at www.trs-80.com.

 The first emulator I used was Jeff Vavasour's Model 1 emulator for MS-DOS, which I helped beta-test way back in 1991 (more about this can be found amongst the stories here).
-However the two I would recommend today are TRS32 by Matthew Reed or TRS80gp by George Phillips.
+However the two emulators I would recommend today are TRS80gp (Windows/Mac/Linux) by George Phillips or TRS32 by Matthew Reed.
+TRS32 is Windows-only and SDL2TRS is another good one for Linux.
 If you don't have one of these emulators already, download them from the links and relive those memories.

 System 80/Video Genie 1/PMC-80/HT-1080 Emulators

 Although the System 80 was an almost perfect clone of the TRS-80 Model 1, there were minor hardware and ROM differences.
 Some emulators exist which have been written specifically to emulate a cassette or disk-based System-80 Mk1 (Blue Label)/Video Genie 1.
 Users can experience the "Video Cut" and "Page" screen modes particular to this model.

-These emulators are from Hungary, where the machine was known as the HT-1080z.
+These emulators (for Windows only) are from Hungary, where the machine was known as the HT-1080z.
 One has has been written by Attila Grosz, two by Zoltan Kollar and one by Lajos Kintli.
 Zoltan's programs feature emulation of popular add-on hi-res and colour boards.

 If you know absolutely nothing about TRS-80/System 80 software...

 ...the following link below might help.
 These driving instructions are for those who have recently acquired, discovered or inherited a System-80 (or TRS-80 Model 1), and/or want to try one of the emulators but know nothing about running TRS-80 Model 1 software.